Argentina Country Commercial Guide

 Last published date:

-The growth is ongoing and during 2022, Argentina’s numbers increased by 73.9 percent resulting in 524,841 travelers and an estimated $2.36 billion spent in expenditures.
-The projection for 2023-2024 is to equal pre-pandemic numbers, and when the economy stabilizes, travel and tourism to the United States is projected to increase considerably.
+The projection for 2025/2026 is to equal pre-pandemic numbers, as travel and tourism to the United States is projected to increase considerably.

 The number of travelers varies depending on the season.
 Peak travel times tend to be during the Argentine summer holidays (December to February) and winter school holidays (July).
 Some also choose to travel during the week of September 21, as many children receive a spring holiday.

-To enter the United States, Argentines must possess a valid passport and U.S. visa.
+To enter the United States, Argentines must possess a valid passport and a U.S. visa.
 Many Argentines also hold European passports and are only required to complete the ESTA form.

 Resources